Pencil: Liquid

 Liquid graphite pencils are pencils that write like pens.
 The technology was first invented in 1955 by Scripto and Parker Pens.
 Scripto's liquid graphite formula came out about three months before Parker's liquid lead formula.
 To avoid a lengthy patent fight the two companies agreed to share their formulas.

 Charcoal

 Charcoal pencils are made of charcoal and provide fuller blacks than graphite pencils, but tend to smudge easily and are more abrasive than graphite.
 Sepia-toned and white pencils are also available for duotone techniques.

 Carbon pencils

 Carbon pencils are generally made of a mixture of clay and lamp black, but are sometimes blended with charcoal or graphite depending on the darkness and manufacturer.
 They produce a fuller black than graphite pencils, are smoother than charcoal, and have minimal dust and smudging.
 They also blend very well, much like charcoal.

 Colored

 Colored pencils, or pencil crayons, have wax-like cores with pigment and other fillers.
-Several colors are often blended together.
+Several colors are sometimes blended together.